AzeemAk/AzeemAk/README.md

 Hi, I’m @AzeemAk

-I’m currently learning database systems and web development!
+I’m currently searching for internships or entry level positions in the computer science field!

 you can reach me at azeemakram99@gmail.com.